ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 | VDC IAM Policy | View and delete only |
 | Global Resource List | Organizations only |
 | VMware Console Resource List | Organizations and associated virtual data centers only|
 {: caption="Table 1.
-Site and Organization IAM policy control for VMware Shared" caption-side="bottom"}
+Site and Organization IAM policy control for {{site.data.keyword.vm-shared}}" caption-side="bottom"}

-For VMware Shared versions earlier than V4.8, role-based access control is achieved by using a virtual data center IAM policy for VMware Shared resources.
+For {{site.data.keyword.vm-shared}} versions earlier than V4.8, role-based access control is achieved by using a virtual data center IAM policy for {{site.data.keyword.vm-shared}} resources.

 | Access policy level | Access |
 |:------------------- |:------ |